What Happens to the Junk We Remove?

 The EPA also estimates that 60 million tons of e-waste are placed in landfills annually.
 Much of the e-waste contain harmful materials like beryllium, cadmium, mercury, and lead, and almost all of the waste contains recyclable materials, including plastic, glass, and metals.
 Rather than let this waste sit in landfills, it’s worth contacting JUNK Relief to clear your home or workspace of these outdated junkers.

 You may be asking, “What about chemicals, paint, tires, and all the other miscellaneous stuff?”
-Well, we can handle those items, too!
+JUNK Relief handles those items, too!
 Once we pick up your unwanted junk, we have resources for these materials to be sorted back at our warehouse.
 After the initial separation, we take some materials to individual recyclers and the rest goes to Lakeshore Recycling Systems where they further separate and recycle until only the minimal amount of junk is sent to a landfill.

-If you’re curious about how your junk can be recycled or if you’re just wanted to get rid of the trash but don’t know where to start, get in touch!
-We can answer your questions and help you find some relief from all that junk.
+If you’re curious about how your junk can be recycled or if you’re just wanting to get rid of the trash but don’t know where to start, get in touch with us at JUNK Relief!
+We will answer your questions and help you find some relief from all that junk.